 Check out this list of great organizations you can participate in while you're attending Minnesota State Community and Technical College.
 Get the most out of college by getting involved in campus activities and student life.
 Developing and sharpening your leadership skills is a vital part of your college career, and taking an active role on campus is an excellent way to realize your leadership potential.

-If it's not on the list, your favorite organization or club can be just a few steps away.
-You can establish a student organization at M State by completing the campus-specific process.
+You also can establish a student organization at M State by completing a campus-specific process.
 See the director of student life on your campus for more information!

 Fergus Falls, Moorhead

 Intramural sports can include basketball, volleyball, flag football, soccer and bowling.

 Mu Alpha Theta is an international mathematical honor society for tudents who have completed at least one mathematics course at or above the college algebra-precalculus level.

 The Multicultural Student Association enhances knowledge and awareness of diverse cultures.

 Phi Theta Kappa is the national honor society for students at two-year colleges.

 The PowerSports Club lets members share their passion for the power sports industry.

 SkillsUSA is the official organization of vocational education with state and national competitions.